How to present your entries:

 First, crop your picture to the shape you want to enter.

 To create the image file to be entered, you'll have to use the 'resize' feature.
-If you're using Lightroom, it's built into the Export menu.
+If you're using Lightroom or Photoshop, it's built into the Export menu.

 Firstly, set the resolution at 96 pixels per inch.
 Then, set the height to 1200 pixels.
 The width should then be calculated automatically.
 (If there's a 'constrain ratio' option, make sure that's set to yes).